naclander/Calibre-Remarkable-Device-Driver-Plugin/README.md

 Development
 -----------
 Git clone this repository.
+First run `create-plugin-zip.sh` in order to install the local dependencies.
 After making the desired changes, run `calibre-customize -b ./ && calibre-debug -g ` from the  root project directory to install the latest version of this plugin and launch Calibre.

 Ensure all plugin functionality still works and submit a patch.